CoolProp/CoolProp/dev/buildbot/docs.md

 If the master is somewhere else, just change the IP address.

-On linux, you can add the following lines to the end of your ``.bashrc`` file (similar ideas apply on other platforms) to autostart the slave when the user logs in:
+On linux, you can add the following lines to the end of your ``.xsessionrc`` file (similar ideas apply on other platforms) to autostart the slave when the user logs in:

 ```
 # Connect to the buildbot master